MBK Skewer Star

 adjustable 3-point bridle

-- Cut off a 60cm (24") length of 20 pound flying line and secure it to the horizontal spars where shown.
+- Cut off a 60cm (24") length of 20 or 50 pound flying line and secure it to the horizontal spars where shown.
 The bamboo is close to the edge of the plastic, so just tie to the bamboo and bring the line back over the plastic as shown.
-I used a double wrap slip knot.
+I used a Double Wrap Slip knot.
 We'll call this the Upper Bridle Loop.

 - Cut off another 60cm (24") length of line and secure one end just below the middle of the kite, onto the doubled skewers of the vertical spar.
 Poke 2 holes in the sail this time.
 Feed the line through one hole, around the bamboo a couple of times and then out the second hole.
 Then tie off and secure with a drop of glue.